JettHu/ComfyUI-TCD/README.md

 - **scheduler**: The type of schedule to use (same as KSampler node).
   - I only kept `simple` and `sgm_uniform`. `simple` behaves the same as diffusers.
 And `sgm_uniform` is another scheduler recommended by comfyui author using lcm.
 - **denoise**: How much information of the latents should be erased by noise (same as KSampler node).
-- **eta**: A stochastic parameter (referred to as `gamma` in the paper) used to control the stochasticity in every step.
+- **eta**: A stochastic parameter (referred to as `gamma` in the paper) used to control the stochasticity (detail-richness of the results) in every step.
 When eta = 0, it represents deterministic sampling, whereas eta = 1 indicates full stochastic sampling.
+It is recommended to fine-tune this parameter when adjusting steps larger and using different LoRAs.
+The default is 0.3.